Skip to content

 No Inner Corner Liner

-Avoid heavy inner corner lining - it can make eyes appear closer set and smaller.
+Avoid heavy inner corner lining, it can make eyes appear closer set and smaller.
 If you use inner corner liner, stick to light/shimmer shades.

 Eyeshadow Colors That Work Best